Kitty-Kitty the Wonder Bird, who meows like a cat ~ a story of Acceptance.

 To celebrate being together, Kirsten and her Babies swim upriver to meet me at the Tutu Tree.
 We have a great party for the new baby fish.

-Liberty comes to dance and sing.
+Liberty the Human comes to dance and sing.
 She brings her hand-ground homemade bread to share ~ and her little sister, Julia Grace!

 Oh, my.
 What a grand day we have.
 We dance and sing all day!

-I am happy to be exactly who I am, a bird named Kitty-Kitty who meows and tweets like a bird.
+I accept and am happy to be exactly who I am, a bird named Kitty-Kitty who meows and tweets like a bird.
 It is a great day.